Tayx94/graphy/README.md

 	* Include `com.tayx.graphy` under Scopes
 	* Graphy will then appear in Package Manager for installation ![image](https://github.com/ROBYER1/graphy/assets/10745594/dbf18c6e-a170-4128-b6c6-f12d9cb75ea6)
 ![image](https://github.com/ROBYER1/graphy/assets/10745594/0a6328d1-4a00-47d4-97d0-964535c37400)
-2. **Git URL:** If you're comfortable with direct Git integration, this method allows you to track the latest commits or specific branches.
-	* Add the Git URL to your `manifest.json` dependencies.
+2. **Git URL:** If you're comfortable with direct Git integration, you may add the Git URL to your `manifest.json` dependencies.
+(After adding the Scoped Registry)
 	```
 	{
 	  "dependencies": {